 On March 23rd, 2021, the New Zealand government announced its new policy designed to rebalance the property market in favour of first home buyers.
-The government has now increased the income cap and the house price cap for people wishing to use their KiwiSaver as part or full amount of their deposit when buying their first home.
-While previously the maximum you could earn was $85,000 (before tax) for one person or $130,000 (before tax) for two people or more in order to qualify for KiwiSaver withdrawal to put towards your first home things have now changed.
+The government has now increased the income cap and the house price cap for people wishing to apply for a First Home Grant or First Home Loan as part of their deposit when buying their first home.
+While previously the maximum you could earn was $85,000 (before tax) for one person or $130,000 (before tax) for two people or more, things have now changed.
 The new income cap is $95,000 (before tax) for one person and $150,000 for two people or more while the minimum required deposit is at 5% of the house price.

-While previously most lenders needed at least a 20% deposit, now participating banks have dropped their required minimum to accommodate first time buyers.
+Previously, most lenders needed at least a 20% deposit, now participating banks have dropped their required minimum to accommodate first time buyers.
 You do, however, need to be a KiwiSaver contributor to qualify for this type of loan, called a First Home Loan.
 The criteria to become eligible for a First Home Grant is the same as the criteria for the First Home Loan.
 The amount you receive in the grant will depend on the number of years you have contributed to your KiwiSaver Scheme.
 For example, for people buying existing homes, they can receive up to $1,000 for each year they have contributed for a maximum of five years, taking their grant up to $5,000 maximum.
-People buying land or new homes can receive up to $2,000 per each year they have contributed for a maximum of five years, allowing their grant to potentially reach a maximum of $10,000.
-People buying together can combine their grants to put towards their purchase of a joint property for a maximum grant of $20,000.
+A person buying land or new homes can receive up to $2,000 per each year they have contributed for a maximum of up to five years, allowing their grant to potentially reach a maximum of $10,000.
+Two people buying together can combine their grants to put towards their purchase of a joint property for a maximum grant of $20,000.

 Clive Fernandes, director of National Capital says “These new rules will really benefit first home buyers.”
 National Capital more than ever advises the public to pay more attention to their KiwiSaver as it could really help improve their chances of getting first home loans and progressively, buying that dream first home.